White House fetes Kenya with state dinner featuring sunset views, celebrity star power

 "I'm looking forward to having all the conversations,” Minnesota Rep. Ilhan Omar declared as she arrived, no doubt speaking for many a guest at one of the largest-ever White House state dinners.

 Country singer Brad Paisley showed up in his signature cowboy hat, and was wearing dual hats as both dinner guest and featured entertainer.
-He promised to lead off his set with "American Saturday Night," adding, "and then all bets are off."
+He joked that a pavilion largely made of glass that was erected on the South Lawn for the dinner was the world's fanciest greenhouse, then led off his set with his hits "American Saturday Night" and "This is Country Music."

-Singer-songwriter Don McLean attended, as did Barbara Kingsolver, author of “The Poisonwood Bible,” set in Africa.
+Singer-songwriter Don McLean attended the festivities, as did Barbara Kingsolver, author of “The Poisonwood Bible,” set in Africa.
 Asked what about the continent inspired her, Kingsolver replied, “Everything.”

 Former Atlanta Mayor Keisha Lance Bottoms brought her 16-year-old son — but she confessed to reporters that he didn’t want to hold her hand.
 Democratic New Jersey Sen. Cory Booker brought his mom, pronouncing her “the greatest woman in the world.”